-Montenegro: Energy regulator prescribes rules, who and how can offer service of the electricity supply5.
-February 2015. / SEE Energy News
+Montenegro: Energy regulator prescribes rules, who and how can offer service of the electricity supply, SEE Energy News

 The opening of the electricity market in Montenegro from January 1st also enabled the right to households to choose electricity supplier, or to choose the most preferred bid for supplying